febiosoftware/FEBio/Documentation/README.txt

 FEBio Makefile Guide
 ********************

 FEBio comes with the default linear solver Skyline.
-Instructions are included in the Makefile to add the SuperLU and Pardiso linear solvers.
-In order to make FEBio from the source code, the makefile must be edited to link to the proper libraries, and then execute on the command line: make.
+Instructions are included in the Makefile to add the Pardiso linear solver.
+The source code download also contains Visual Studio and XCode configurations.

-SuperLU

-If you are using the MKL BLAS for SuperLU, edit the SuperLU Makefile and remove lsame.o from LAAUX (lsame.o is included in the MKL).
-If you are not using the MKL, it is recommended that you get an optimized BLAS for your platform.
-The documentation for SuperLU has some recommendations.

 febio.xml
 *********